Putting the service back into forest management services

 Based in the San Luis Valley of southern Colorado, Legacy Forest Management LLC is a forest management with the focus of helping private forest owners and land managers in the southwestern US address their forest management needs.
 Our company specializes in ecologically based forest management that focuses on enhancing our forest for both current and future generations.
 From preparing forest management plans for our clients to implementing forestry project work such as thinning and tree planting, we focus forest ecology principles to provide the best service possible.
 We also focus on creating the greatest return on investment as we understand that for many people, their forest lands are their greatest financial asset.
 We bring extensive knowledge, experience, and dedication to our customers with the goal of completing work that helps address large issues such as catastrophic wildfire and forest health that are specific to the needs of you and your forest.

-Founded by an experienced, professional forester with experience as a logger and wildland firefighter, Legacy Forest Management LLC emphasizes proficiency in the field of forestry.
+Founded by an experienced, independent professional forester with additional experience as a logger and wildland firefighter, Legacy Forest Management LLC emphasizes proficiency in the field of forestry.
 As a veteran-owned company our core value of service to other drives us to be doers that help others find solutions to get work done on the ground in order to help tackle some of the biggest issues facing our forests in such places as Colorado and New Mexico.
 We connect the dots from start to finish using scientific forestry principals so that land owners and managers can see real progress on the ground.

 Contact us today to schedule an initial consultation, or use the contact form at the bottom of this page to obtain more information about our company.